 The plumber’s neck is a small metal piece that connects the shaft to the putter head.
 The shaft is straight and contains no bend.
 Plumber’s necks can vary in length and offset.

 No Hosel – Centre Shafted Putters

 A straight shaft inserted directly into the putter head usually directly behind the centre of the putter face.

 Putter grips were once thought to be simply a matter of personal preference.
 They do however have a massive impact on performance.
 David Edel explains more about the importance of the grip in a video you can see here.
-The grip on the club is of import and is directly related to
+The grip on the club is of import and is directly correlated to the face angle.

 The amount of putter grips currently available is astounding.
 Broadly speaking, Edel Golf promotes a round non-tapered grip.
 The SuperStroke Flat and Non-Taper grips have proved popular recently.
 Pistol grips have also proved popular for decades with constant variations on the theme being introduced with every product cycle.
 We have taken a deep dive into the subject which you can read here.

 Weighting of Putters